 In February of 2003, I was a left-handed woman, wife and mother in apparent good health.
 I ate reasonably well, was physically active, had annual checkups, practiced meditation and yoga, attended church regularly, and volunteered in the community.

-Today, I am all of those things plus the grandmother of 4; except now, after diagnosis and treatment of soft tissue sarcoma, I am a right-handed amputee with a different perspective on life.
+Today, I am all of those things plus the grandmother of four; except now, after diagnosis and treatment of soft tissue sarcoma, I am a right-handed amputee with a different perspective on life.

 I describe cancer as the narrow spot in an hourglass.
 The sand travels from the top, through the tight spot, to the bottom.
-The sand is the same — but with a different arrangement.
-Life is full of narrow spots – not all named cancer – the indicate change.
+The sand is refined and redefined — and with a different arrangement.
+Life is full of narrow spots (not all named cancer) — they indicate change

-I have been engaged in sharing that metaphor with various groups and individuals for 18 years.
-I hope that what you find here will inspire you as you navigate your narrow spots.
+I have been engaged in sharing this metaphor through my speaking with various groups and individuals for 20 years.

 Growing Through the Narrow Spots is more than a book about cancer.
-Enjoy 40 pages of words and images that encourage readers to grow through life’s narrow spots.
+Enjoy 40 pages of words and images that inspire readers to grow through life’s narrow spots.